Maldojavadev1969/BlackJackProject/README.md

 # Player, Dealer, Deck, Card and Hand
 # This project further developed the idea of modeling each object and
 # making each object independent of the other objects
+# add user that is not automated and added the ability to make a  hit or stay
+# based on seeing one card from the dealer